-The outermost layer of the two main layers that make-up the skin.
-Merkel cells normally exist in the basal layer of the epidermis, usually about 0.1 mm from skin's surface.
+The outermost layer of the two main layers that make up the skin (the dermis is the deeper layer).
+Merkel cells normally exist in the bottom (basal) layer of the epidermis, about 0.1 mm from skin's surface.

 An anticancer drug used as a form of chemotherapy.
 It is often given intravenously or orally in combination with other drugs.
 Etoposide combined with carboplatin (or cisplatin) is a common therapy for Merkel cell carcinoma in its advanced stages.

 The removal of tissue of interest by surgery.

 Immune checkpoint inhibitors (ICIs) are therapies that turns on the immune system by blocking an inhibitor (a 'checkpoint') that normally restrains the immune system.
 Such agents can sometimes cause the immune system to recognize and destroy a cancer.

 A therapy that improves the function of the cells that recognize and destroy foreign objects in your body, such as a virus, bacteria or cancer.